Wages and labour costs

 Despite some progress, there remains an important gender pay gap, the difference between average earnings of men and women in the EU-27.
 For the EU-27 as a whole, women were paid, on average, 16.2 % less than men in 2011.
 The smallest differences in average pay between the sexes were found in Slovenia, Poland, Italy, and Luxembourg (at less than 9 %).
 The biggest gender pay gaps were identified in Estonia (27.3 %), Austria (23.7 %) and Germany (22.2 %).
 Various effects may contribute to these gender pay gaps, such as: differences in labour force participation rates, differences in the occupations and activities that tend to be male- or female-dominated, differences in the degrees to which men and women work on a part-time basis, as well as the attitudes of personnel departments within private and public bodies towards career development and unpaid/maternity leave.

-In January 2013, 20 of the EU's 27 Member States (Belgium, Bulgaria, the Czech Republic, Estonia, Ireland, Greece, Spain, France, Latvia, Lithuania, Luxembourg, Hungary, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, and the United Kingdom), Croatia and Turkey had national legislation setting a minimum wage by statute or by national intersectoral agreement (see Figure 4).
+In July 2013, 21 of the EU's 28 Member States (Belgium, Bulgaria, the Czech Republic, Estonia, Ireland, Greece, Spain, France, Latvia, Lithuania, Luxembourg, Hungary, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, and the United Kingdom, Croatia) and Turkey had national legislation setting a minimum wage by statute or by national intersectoral agreement (see Figure 4).

-Monthly minimum wages varied widely, from EUR 157 in Romania to EUR 1 874 in Luxembourg.
-When adjusted for price differentials across countries, the disparities between the Member States are reduced from a range of one to twelve (in EUR) to a range of one to six in purchasing power standard (PPS).
-At the opposite ends of the scale were Romania (274 PPS) and Luxembourg (1 524 PPS per month).
+Monthly minimum wages varied widely, from EUR 159 in Bulgaria to EUR 1 874 in Luxembourg.
+When adjusted for price differentials across countries, the disparities between the Member States are reduced from a range of one to twelve (in EUR) to a range of one to five in purchasing power standard (PPS).
+At the opposite ends of the scale were Romania (313 PPS) and Luxembourg (1 539 PPS per month).

 Net earnings and tax burden